LivelyVideo/tutorials/upload-tutorial/README.md

 ## Default Styles

-Default styling can be found in ./node_modules/@livelyvideo/chat/dist/
+Default styling can be found in ./node_modules/@livelyvideo/upload/dist/ Default styling can be found in ./node_modules/@livelyvideo/stock-vod/dist/